-Science Cheerleaders is a non profit 501(c)(3) organization comprised of more than 300 current and former NFL, NBA and college cheerleaders pursuing STEM careers.
+Science Cheerleaders, Inc. is a 501(c)(3) non-profit organization comprised of more than 300 current and former NFL, NBA, and college cheerleaders pursuing STEM careers.

-We do this by recasting the image of scientists and engineers while giving people the opportunity to explore their personal interests as a gateway to science.
+We achieve our mission by recasting the image of scientists and engineers while giving people the opportunity to explore their personal interests as a gateway to science.
 We communicate in ways that inspire people using our very real, very personal stories.
 By parlaying enthusiasm for the wildly popular sport of cheerleading, we create analogies and break down the intimidation surrounding STEM, dispel stereotypes, create a secure environment to learn, help kids take calculated risks and build confidence, encourage continued participation in STEM exploration and cheerleading, and help lay the foundation of girls’ life-long interest and pursuit of STEM.

 Check out our FAQs to learn more about what we do!

 Our National and Regional Coordinators are the backbone of our organization.